Welcome to SpitfireSpares.com airframe section

 Below a Russian MK IIB Hurricane fitted with ShVAK 20mm Cannons, 12.7mm Berezin machine guns and rockets.

-This peace is large and heavy please contact us for a shipping quote
+This piece is large and heavy please contact us for a shipping quote

 £1800